 Makeup Myth 5 - Sleeping in Your Makeup Is Fine

 You might think that the main issue with going to bed with your makeup on is that you’ll wake up with crusty mascara eyes, but as an online makeup course will show you, it’s your pores that take the hit.
 Waiting until morning allows your pores to become clogged, which naturally leads to spots.
 Plus, nighttime is when your skin heals, but if it’s caked in makeup, it won’t be able to anywhere near as well.

 Realise Your Makeup Artist Ambitions With Online Courses Australia

 The reason why misconceptions like these persist is that people keep them alive by inadvertently passing them on.
-However, as a fully-trained makeup artist, you’ll be required to know your subject inside out, and the best way to achieve that is through video-based, CPD-accredited short courses online from OCA.
+However, as a fully-trained makeup artist, you’ll be required to know your subject inside out, and the best way to achieve that is through video-based, CPD-Endorsed short courses online from OCA.